Azure-Samples/azure-iot-starterkit-companionapp/README.md

 #### Running the App
 - Install the dependencies: `yarn install`.
+- In the terminal, run `yarn start` in the `azure-iot-starterkit-companionapp` folder.
 - Click `Run > Run 'app'`
 - In the "Select Deployment Target" screen, select a virtual or connected device and click "OK"